 Student Athlete Counseling is a component of the comprehensive Life Skills program in Nebraska Athletics.
 The Athletics Department provides Life Skills programming for every student-athlete, first to acclimate to campus, then to promote their total-person development.

 Victim Resources provides support for individuals who have experienced relationship violence or sexual assault.
-The Victim Advocate from Voices of Hope is a confidential resource who can provide information about services and support decision-making.
+The Victim Advocate is a confidential resource who can provide information about services and support decision-making.
 The Victim Advocate has no responsibility to take action or report to the university or police.

 Women's Center Counseling offers free confidential counseling to students of all genders.
 Support and discussion groups are also available.